 do the right scene

-Shows, workshops, diversity scholarships and more for Black, Asian, Middle Eastern and Minority Ethnic improvisers.
+Shows, workshops, diversity scholarships and more for Black, Asian and Minority Ethnic improvisers.

 Hoopla are working to improve the numbers of Black, Asian and Minority Ethnic people in improv and comedy.

 To help this we host a monthly show with the Do The Right Scene team including Tai Campbell (BBC Comedy Writer’s Room Winner), Athena Kugblenu (BBC New Comedy Award Finalist), Monica Gaga (Hoopla main-stage host and core teacher) and more.
 These have been growing over the last 5 years and have now moved to become one of our main weekend main-stage events!

 They also run the Crash Landing workshop before the show to help support new people into improv, and the brand new Culture Flow course to inspire Black, Asian and POC performers to bring their identities and experiences to the stage.

 This is more than just a show.
 The team have built up an entire community of Black, Asian and Minority Ethnic improvisers that are now connecting to the wider comedy and TV industry.
 This includes recent BBC3 sketches written, directed and starring Tai Campbell from Do The Right Scene and filmed at Hoopla that have received millions of views.

 Many of the performers at Do The Right Scene’s Special Delivery show and teachers with Crash Landing workshops have credits writing and performing on BBC1, BBC3, Radio 4, The Guilty Feminist, TED talks and more.